Taimur-Shabbir/taimur-shabbir.github.io/_posts/2022-04-02-SQL-Ecommerce.md

 Perhaps customers have a long-standing relationship with these older stores and more people are aware of their existence compared to newer stores.
 This in turn promotes more online orders and footfall.

-Regardless, Maven Toys is doing a good job of updating its older stores.
+Regardless, it seems as though Maven Toys is doing a good job of updating its older stores.

 ## Q9) How much money is tied up in each store in the form of stock?
 Top 5 vs Bottom 5